BrentGG/NP-ZMQ/README.md

 This means that the client must subscribe to ``theoasis>balance!>[username:string]>``, where the username is the username that they passed to the request.

 When a bad request is made (e.g.: wrong username/password, not enough parameters, invalid parameter...) the ``message`` part of the response will be an error message.
 Depending on the error, this message can range from a generic message such as "bad request", to a more specific message like "invalid bet number".
 The ``success`` part of the response will also be "false".

+Whenever a cards is communicated, it will be in the format ``list(string, integer)``.
+This is a list of two items: the suit (spades, hearts, clubs, diamonds) and the number (1 being the ace, and 13 the king).
+A list of cards is simply a one-dimensional list consisting of a series of string and integer pairs.

 ### General